CertVerifyCertificateChainPolicy function (wincrypt.h)

 Checks the last element of the first simple chain for a Microsoft root public key.
 If that element does not contain a Microsoft root public key, the dwError member of the CERT_CHAIN_POLICY_STATUS structure pointed to by the pPolicyStatus parameter is set to CERT_E_UNTRUSTEDROOT.

-The dwFlags member of the CERT_CHAIN_POLICY_PARA structure pointed to by the pPolicyStatus parameter can contain the MICROSOFT_ROOT_CERT_CHAIN_POLICY_CHECK_APPLICATION_ROOT_FLAG flag, which causes this function to also check for the Microsoft application root "Microsoft Root Certificate Authority 2011".
+The dwFlags member of the CERT_CHAIN_POLICY_PARA structure pointed to by the pPolicyStatus parameter can contain the MICROSOFT_ROOT_CERT_CHAIN_POLICY_CHECK_APPLICATION_ROOT_FLAG flag, which causes this function to instead check for the Microsoft application root "Microsoft Root Certificate Authority 2011".

 The dwFlags member of the CERT_CHAIN_POLICY_PARA structure pointed to by the pPolicyPara parameter can contain the MICROSOFT_ROOT_CERT_CHAIN_POLICY_ENABLE_TEST_ROOT_FLAG flag, which causes this function to also check for the Microsoft test roots.